 Museo nazionale preistorico etnografico Luigi Pigori (National Museum of Prehistory and Ethnography), Rome

-In the Anthropology section of the museum you will find skeletal remains arranged in chronological order from the VI century BC to the late Middle Ages.
-There are also some very interesting mosaics and stucco decorations that belong to an ancient Roman necropolis found on Isola Sacra during archaeological excavations.
+In the Anthropology section, you will discover skeletal remains arranged chronologically, spanning from the 6th century BC to the late Middle Ages.
+Additionally, there are captivating mosaics and stucco decorations originating from an ancient Roman necropolis discovered on Isola Sacra during archaeological excavations.

 Download The GPSmyCity App